This story was first published on October 16, 2020.

 But American chestnut enthusiast Mike Aucott thinks the ecosystem will continue to decline if people don’t use all the available tools.

 The USDA is accepting public comment on the genetically engineered American chestnut until October 19.
-There will be more opportunity for the public to weigh in as the proposal winds its way through several federal agencies.
+There will be more opportunities for the public to weigh in as the proposal winds its way through several federal agencies.
+(See the update on the draft environmental impact statement above).